ororambocentric/indachaos/README.md

 # Indachaos
-Notes manager with focus on the fast data access.
+Notes manager with focus on fast data access.